503Dev/mapache3d/README.rst

 Supported Printers
 ------------------

-Mariner supports a wide range of MSLA printers, including printers from the following manufacturers:
+mapache supports a wide range of MSLA printers, including printers from the following manufacturers:

 - Anycubic